fsky99/BookStore/README.md

 ---
 ### **_Description_**

-#### This Website will be like an online book store where users can create their own accounts, search for books, rate and add comments about the books they have read , and view other user's rating, wiht the addition of Direct messaging other users.
+#### This Website is an online book store where users can create their own accounts, search for books, rate and add comments about the books they have read , and view other user's rating, wiht the addition of Direct messaging other users.
 ---
 ### Trello Board :